aadesh1145/Space-Shooter-Game/README.md

 ## Process of Development
-The teachings in university was enough to understand basics of the game that were used in the game.
+Learnings in university were enough to understand basics of the game that were used in the game.
 But I used a library called SFML to build the graphics and setup the controls in the game.
 To learn more about SFML, initially i watched few youtube videos to easily lay hand on the library.
 After I got to know more about the library it was a easy process.
 I took few help from the AI chatbots to debug my errors and bugs in my code.
 Code is being executed properly but there are some room for improvements in my code.

 ## Requirements and Setup